Policies, Plans & Strategies

 This document sets out the Matariki – Hawke’s Bay Regional Economic Development Strategy and Action Plan 2016 (REDS).
 We want this strategy to play a real part in economic growth in our region by offering practical guidance to councils, businesses, iwi, hapū, and other organisations and agencies.
 Some of the strategy is about practical things that we can – or must – do to help growth.
 We have a lot of things going for us, and we have to make the most of them.
 Other parts of it are about the things we have to stop doing, whether it’s conflicting interpretation of regulations or needless negativity, because they are getting in the way of growth.
 We have to be honest about the areas where we’re holding people back, and deal to them.
 Both bits are important.

-The strategy is the result of a joint council (HBRC, HDC and NCC) and mana whenua approach in 2010 to developing an urban growth blueprint for residential and business land development in the Heretaunga Plains sub-region (extending from Tangoio in north, to Waimarama in south) for the period 2015-2045.
-An aim is to protect the productive land of the plains while providing for appropriate future development.
+The Heretaunga Plains Urban Development Strategy is the result of a collaborative approach by the Hastings District Council, Napier City Council and Hawke's Bay Regional Council and mana whenua towards managing urban residential and business land development in the Heretaunga Plains sub-region ((extending from Tangoio in north, to Waimarama in south) for the period 2015 to 2045.

 Asset Management Plans (Ref 7.9)